Stoke Bruerne: Facilities

 There are two canalside public houses, The Boat Inn, and The Navigation, both serving a variety of meals and drinks.
 There is a restaurant/takeaway, The Spice of Bruerne, various bed and breakfast facilities and tearooms.
 The village attracts many visitors all year round and especially during the summer months.
 There are parking restrictions at all times, except for residents, on village roads which are all marked with double yellow lines.
 There is, however, a pay and display car park close to the Museum (charge £3 or 50p after 6pm).
 The parking restrictions are strictly enforced.
 A variety of boat trips may be booked from the canalside.
 Most of the time there is plenty of activity on the canal with boats going through the locks regularly and plenty going in and out of the tunnel.

 Cricket Club

-The village has a thriving cricket club with two sides competing in the Northamptonshire Cricket League, a Sunday side and booming junior section.
-In 2014 Stoke Bruerne CC merged with a Northampton-based Spencer CC to form 'Spencer Bruerne Cricket Club' who are based on Rookery Lane.
+The village has a cricket club with three sides competing in the Northamptonshire Cricket League, a Sunday side and a multiple junior sides.
+In 2014, Stoke Bruerne CC merged with a Northampton-based Spencer CC to form Spencer Bruerne Cricket Club.

-Its ground is named after the late George Edward Tarry who donated the field to the village in the late 20th century.
-The pavilion is dedicated to his wife Elizabeth Fay Tarry, who died in the late 1960s.